Severson-Group/AMDC-Hardware/docs/PowerDistribution.md

 # AMDC Power Distribution

 This document describes the design considerations and implementation details for the power distribution subsystem on the Advanced Motor Drive Controller (AMDC).
 A block diagram is presented and discussed in detail, along with PCB layout considerations.
+Finally, max power ratings are provided for each voltage rail.

 ## Design Requirements